This post may contain affiliate links. Please read our disclosure policy.

 Can I double this single serving peach cobbler recipe?

-How do I store and reheat peach cobbler?
+How many peaches do I need for a single peach cobbler?

-Can I make a peach cobbler ahead of time?
+Can I make this peach cobbler ahead of time?

 Ways To Use Leftover Ingredients